researchart/rose6icse/submissions/available/malavolta/README.md

     |--- online_questionnaire.pdf                       Full transcript of the on-line questionnaire
 	|--- online_questionnaire_invitation_email.txt      Text of the email for inviting roboticists to participate to the on-line survey
 	|--- online_questionnaire_responses.csv             All the responses of the on-line questionnaire, including our classification and codes
-	|--- online_questionnaire_responses_raw.csv         Raw data containing all the responses of the on-line questionnaire
 	|--- online_questionnaire_scripts/
 	    |--- Mail Sender/
 	    │   |--- README.md